Indian Spices logo banner

 Rajgira Halwa is a traditional Indian sweet made from amaranth flour, commonly enjoyed during Navratri fasting.
 Rich in nutrients and naturally gluten-free, this comforting dessert is easy to prepare and makes a delicious festive treat.

-restaurant_menu Yields: 1 Servings
+Yields: 1 Serving

 Cooking Time: 60 minutes